Alphastormaniac/SaiPavanSite/README.md

 Hey!
 Welcome to my portfolio.
 It is still in the making!

-I am an Engineering student and am currently in my second year.
+I am AI automation engineer

 For now i know :